 These same operations can also be invoked by Client menu options and by keyboard shortcut.
-The operations are implemented by Client commands [200], of which there are many more than there are buttons.
-You can change the default mapping of buttons and hot keys [283] to commands to suit your preference.
+The operations are implemented by Client commands of which there are many more than there are buttons.
+You can change the default mapping of buttons and hot keys so commands to suit your preference.